Begin by creating the course goals and outline.

 For instance, take a look at this learning objective:

-branches of soil sciences.
+- List the branches of soil sciences.

 This objective is measurable because it can be directly tested by asking the student to do just that --list the branches of soil science.
 If the objective was written as, understand the branches of soil science, it would not be measurable.
 The words understand or learn, are too broad.
 Think about it, how would you word a test question to find out if a student understood the branches of soil science?

 The easiest way to write measurable learning objectives is to use action verbs to start each one.
 Download this PDF for quick reference.